PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 ===============================================================
 ```

 The scan returned a single directory, `/bin/` which contained a single executable file.
-Given the name of the file, I assumed this was the executable for the `brainpan` service running on port `9999` and give that it was an executable, assumed that I would be attacking a windows host.
+Given the name of the file, I assumed this was the executable for the `brainpan` service running on port `9999` and given that it was a 32-bit windows executable, assumed that I would be attacking a windows host.

 ```
 root@kali:~/ctf# curl -sD - 'http://10.10.42.127:10000/bin/'